DavidSamuell/Computer-Vision-COMP90086/submission/METHODOLOGY.md

 [5] Y. Gao et al., "Compact bilinear pooling," in CVPR, 2016.

-[6] J. Yosinski et al., "How transferable are features in deep neural networks?" in NeurIPS, 2014.
+[6] M. Oquab et al., "Learning and transferring mid-level image representations using convolutional neural networks," in CVPR, 2014.

 [7] A. Owens and A. A. Efros, "Audio-visual scene analysis with self-supervised multisensory features," in ECCV, 2018.